-Goods in transit are goods that have been purchased but have not yet been received by the purchaser.
-These goods can be easily overlooked when counting the ending inventory because they are not physically located at either the seller’s or the purchaser’s warehouse.
+Goods in transit are purchased goods that have not yet been received by the purchaser.
+These goods are easily overlooked when counting the ending inventory because they are not physically located at either the seller’s or the purchaser’s warehouse.

 When accounting for goods in transit, the fundamental question is whether a sale has taken place, resulting in the passage of title to the buyer.

 When this happens, the seller records a sale and a receivable or cash and does not include the item in the ending inventory.
 The purchaser records the payable or the payment of cash and the purchase and includes the item in the ending inventory.